sentoz/loggie-docs-en/docs/developer-guide/development.md

 - To develop sink, configure dev source to simulate input or configure file source to collect local files
 - To develop an interceptor, configure both dev source and dev sink for simulation

-Example: In pipelines, use dev sink to see the final output of the data sent downstream.
+Example: In pipelines, use dev sink to see the final output of the data sent to downstream.

 !!! config  "pipelines.yml"